littleyy24/learngit/readme.txt

 Git is a free software distributed under the GPL.\
 Git has a mutable index called stage.\
 Git tracks changes.\
-Creating a new branch is quick and simple.\
+Creating a new branch is quick and simple.}
-hahaha}